 1/8 teaspoon of Activated Charcoal Teeth Whitening Powder – this is the one that we now use from Amazon.

 2 teaspoons of Bentonite Clay (you’ll use 1 tsp or less of this by itself alone after you clean the teeth with the recipe here) – We use this one from Earth’s Natural (it’s 100% pure).

 1/4 cup filtered water slightly warmed.
 Temperature is important especially for dogs who have painful teeth and gums.

 - If your dog’s teeth are really bad, be gentle.
 Decaying teeth are VERY painful.

-Cut gauze into a nice size pieces that fits around the top of your index finger.
-Once wrapped around the top of your finger, slightly dampen the gauze in the water and then tap your finger into the charcoal.
+Once wrapped around the top of your finger, slightly dampen the cloth in the water and then tap your finger into the charcoal.
 With your other index finger, open you dog’s jowl so that you can see the teeth.
-Rub the gauze across each tooth on the top and bottom paying VERY CLOSE ATTENTION to those back molars.
+Rub the cloth across each tooth in circular motions on the top and bottom paying VERY CLOSE ATTENTION to those back molars.
 Make sure you keep wetting the cloth and adding charcoal to it.
-Renew the gauze as needed.
+Clean the cloth as needed.